 The lip balm recipe above uses various oils and essential oils and this where you can have a play.

-Avocado oil—this gives you a beautiful green colour and is seriously nourishing thanks to the essential fatty acids.
+- Avocado oil—this gives you a beautiful green color and is seriously nourishing thanks to the essential fatty acids.

-Buriti oil—this will turn your balm a beautiful red colour.
+- Buriti oil—this will turn your balm a beautiful red color.
 Essential fatty acids and antioxidants smooth and protect the lips.

 These will give your lip balm a different scent and taste.
-Try lemon, lavender, rose geranium, frankincense, ginger or German chamomile (this also gives an amazing blue colour).
+Try lemon, lavender, rose geranium, frankincense, ginger or German chamomile (this also gives an amazing blue color).